 The Friday program runs July 10 – September 18.
 The fee for the summer program is $1875.00

 Times: 9:30 am – 5:30 pm each time we meet.

 The Summer Friday Apprenticeship program includes a 3-day harvest trip in the Winthrop area of Central Washington.
 There will be an activity fee of between $85- $175 depending on each student’s camping accommodation preference, plus cost of food and incidentals.
-The spring Central Washington harvest adventure will be Thursday – Saturday September 3 – 5.
+The summer Central Washington harvest adventure will be Thursday – Saturday September 3 – 5.
 We will be gathering with the Thursday apprenticeship group and will stay at the Winthrop KOA.
 Students are required to reserve their accommodations at the Winthrop KOA and may share cabins and tent spaces with fellow students.
 It’s best to call Feb 1 when the campground opens to ensure reservations as it is a small campground.
 As this this a teaching trip, please leave spouses, friends, kids, and pets at home.
 Noting the dates now gives students plenty of time to make arrangements with work and save the funds needed to attend the trip.

 The program runs 100+ hours of time with the instructor.
 In addition to the curriculum, students will be required to create an herbarium, and continue to add to it.
 There will be assignments and projects to be fulfilled throughout the program.
 Students who complete all assignments and miss no more than 2 days throughout the program will receive a certificate of achievement at the end of the course.
 Fulfillment of the requirements for the apprenticeship program may be applied to continuing education credits.